Tomisin400/Amazon-global-sales-analysis-2020-2024/README.md

-*"The goal of data analysis is not to describe what happened — it is to change what happens next."*
+*"The goal of data analysis is not to describe what happened, it is to change what happens next."*

 ---